 ABOUT THE SPECIES

 The Przewalski’s horse (Equus przewalskii) is considered the last truly wild horse species.
 They are the descendants of a lineage that diverged from that of the domestic horse lineage (Equus caballus) hundreds of thousands of years ago.
 With almost 2000 total living individuals, half of them living in zoos, the stocky horse with its short erect mane is rarer than the giant panda.
 Once listed as extinct in the wild, careful captive breeding programs and reintroductions to their native habitat in the arid steppe of Mongolia and China have given this horse a new chapter in its long story of survival.
 But genetic diversity is lacking.
-Now a project of Revive & Restore, San Diego Zoo Global, and Viagen Equine may help the species once again.
+Now a project of Revive & Restore, San Diego Zoo Wildlife Alliance, and Viagen Pets and Equine may help the species once again.

 A BRUSH WITH EXTINCTION